 As an Amazon Associate, I earn from qualifying purchases.

-The perfect simple breakfast recipe for busy mornings, Easy Make-Ahead Scrambled Eggs are great for one or for a crowd.
-Learn the secrets on how to make this clean eating breakfast staple without milk; perfect for Whole30 or paleo lifestyles.
+The perfect simple breakfast recipe for busy mornings, Easy Make-Ahead Scrambled Eggs are great for one or a crowd.
+Learn the secrets of how to make this tasty breakfast staple without milk.

 A white plate with toast and scrambled eggs topped with chopped parsley